-2013 Summer Judicial Internship: JRC-JTBF
+2014 Summer Judicial Internship: JRC-JTB

-The Project is national in scope and will place 75 students as judicial interns in federal appellate, district, bankruptcy, and magistrate judges’chambers across the country.
+The Project is national in scope and will place at least 75 students as judicial interns in federal appellate, district, bankruptcy, magistrate and select state appellate judges’chambers across the country in 2014.
 Interns will have the opportunity to draft bench memoranda, judicial orders, and opinions on a variety of substantive matters, including motions to dismiss, motions for summary judgment, magistrate judge reports, and habeas corpus petitions.
-Applicants should possess strong research and writing skills and be prepared to handle the rigors of working in a federal court.
+Applicants should possess strong research and writing skills and be prepared to handle the rigors of working in a federal or appellate court.

-There will be an initial screening which will identify qualified candidates eligible for a first-round interview conducted in-person or by telephone.
+There will be an initial screening, which will identify qualified candidates eligible for a first-round interview conducted in-person or by telephone.
 Applicants who clear this round will be referred to one of the Project’s Participating Judges for a second-round interview, after which each Participating Judge will make a final hiring decision.
-Applicants who are hired must commit to attending two mandatory training workshops prior to the beginning of the internship, either in-person or via videoconference, and must be available to work full-time as unpaid intern for a minimum of six weeks.
+Applicants who are hired must commit to attending two mandatory training workshops prior to the beginning of the internship, either in-person or via videoconference, and must be available to work full-time as an unpaid intern for a minimum of six weeks.

-Eastern District of Virginia
+United States District Court for the Eastern District of Virginia

 Albert V. Bryan U.S. Courthouse